 Location Settings:

-- These settings include various location blocks that dictate how Nginx processes requests for different URLs.
+- Location blocks dictate how Nginx processes requests for different URLs.

-- The initial location block manages requests to the site’s root URL, utilizing the try_files directive.
+- Specifically, the initial location block manages requests to the site’s root URL, utilizing the try_files directive.

 - The subsequent location block processes requests specifically for the WordPress sitemap.xml file.